-- What type of licence you are applying for.
-In most cases, if applying for a standard car driving licence, tick “full license” in Class 1.
+- What type of license you are applying for.
+In most cases, if applying for a standard car driving license, tick “full license” in Class 1.

 - Tick the relevant boxes for your medical fitness.
 Most people who are medically fit will need to tick: “have never been aware of or told by a doctor that you have a medical condition that could affect your driving.”